fbpixelClomid and IUI: How They Work Together for Fertility | Thomson Medical

 Is 35 too old for IUI?

 Not at all.
-While fertility naturally declines with age, IUI with Clomid remains a viable option for women in their late 30s and early 40s.
+While fertility naturally declines with age, IUI with Clomid may be considered for women in their late 30s and early 40s.
 Your doctor will assess factors like your ovarian reserve and overall reproductive health to determine if this treatment approach is right for you.
-Age is just one factor among many in fertility treatment success.
+Age is one of several factors your healthcare professional may consider when discussing treatment options.

 The information provided is intended for general guidance only and should not be considered medical advice.
 For personalised recommendations based on your medical conditions, request an appointment with Thomson Medical.